 2. Declutter your Home

-- Make a list – Write down all of the areas of your home you need to declutter and start with the easiest section.
+- Make a list – Start small and write down all of the areas of your home you need to declutter and start with the easiest section.

 - Ask yourself when you last used an item – If you haven’t touched something in the last year and it lacks sentimental value, you should get rid of it.